Skip to main content

 Resource ID example: /subscriptions/A01234567-bc89-123d-ef45-678g9hi12jkl/resourceGroups/Some_RG_Prod/providers/Microsoft.Sql/servers/sql-some-prod

-When the pull request has been approved and merged, the policy will be updated.
-After that, the Radix team can create a Private Endpoint using the Resource ID provided by the user.
 This will show up as a pending request in the destination subscription.
-When the user approves the request, a Private Endpoint will be created on the destination subscription, and a Private Link between the two endpoints will be established.
+When the request is approved, a Private Endpoint will be created in your subscription, and a Private Link between the two endpoints will be established.

 If you create a Private Endpoint on a resource in Omnia Standalone to Omnia Radix, and that resource type has a Private Endpoint DNS zone which is forwarded to Omnia Classic, then that resource will not be resolvable from on-premise.
 This applies e.g. to Blob Storage for Azure Storage Accounts.